Mabior Chol

 Mabior Chol (born 29 January 1997) is a professional Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
 He previously played for the Richmond Football Club and the Gold Coast Suns.
 He was drafted by Richmond in the 2016 rookie draft and made his debut in round 23, 2016.
 Chol was delisted by the club in 2018 before being immediately re-rookied in the 2019 rookie draft.
 In 2019, Chol won a VFL premiership while playing with the Richmond reserves side.
 In October 2021, Chol moved from Richmond to the Gold Coast Suns as a free agent.
 While playing in the Gold Coast Suns reserves side, he won his second VFL premiership in 2023.
 At the end of the 2023 season, Chol requested a trade away from Gold Coast to Hawthorn; the deal was struck on the final day of the 2023 AFL trade period.

+As of May 2026, Chol has the most goals scored by an AFL player of South Sudanese descent.

 Early life and junior football

 Chol was born in present-day South Sudan, before his family fled to Egypt to avoid the ongoing civil war when he was two years old.
 They moved to Australia in 2005 when Chol was eight years of age, settling in the Brisbane suburb of Acacia Ridge.

 After playing soccer and basketball at a younger age, Chol took up Australian rules football when he joined the Yeronga State High School team at age 12.
 After playing in the state school final at The Gabba, he committed to playing the game at junior level the next year and joined the Yeronga South Brisbane Devils.

 In 2013, Chol played for the World 18 team at the national under-16 championships.
 He later entered the junior Queensland development pathway and the Brisbane Lions Academy where he would play in 2014 and 2015.
 Chol also played for Aspley and the Lions' reserve team in the NEAFL in addition to the Lions' under-18 team.
 In 2015, he played with the Allies in an under-18 match as a curtain raiser to the year's AFL Grand Final.

-Chol was a strong performer in the 2015 AFL draft combine, recording the number-one standing vertical jump score (334 cm), as well as placing second in the running vertical jump test (357 cm) and fourth in the relative running vertical jump test (90 cm).
+Chol was a strong performer in the 2015 AFL draft combine, recording the number-one standing vertical jump score (334 cm), as well as placing second in the running vertical jump test (357 cm) and fourth in the relative running vertical jump test (409 cm).
 He also came second to future teammate Daniel Rioli in the 30-metre repeat sprint test (24.3 seconds).
 Prior to the draft he was also lauded by Queensland academy coach Adrian Fletcher for his positional versatility and his marking prowess.